 A licensed embalmer and funeral director, Mark has been employed at funeral homes in Killeen, Irving and Ft.
 Worth.
 The son of a retired minister and brother of 4 pastors, funeral service comes easily for him.
 Memberships include Heartland Church of Carrollton, Advisory Board of the Dallas Institute of Funeral Service, Past District Governor and member of the Grand Prairie Host Lions Club, Dallas County Funeral Directors Association and North Texas Funeral Directors Association.

-Mark is husband to Sylvia, and father to Alison Dean Eldridge, Alexandrea Dean and Dillon Dean, grandfather to Clayton Eldridge.
+Mark is husband to Sylvia, and father to Alison Dean Eldridge, Alexandrea Dean Flores and Dillon Dean, grandfather to Clayton Eldridge.